NABERS is evolving its Energy Rating to better recognise and reward the generation and purchase of renewable energy.

 A Large-scale Generation Certificate, or LGC is a renewable electricity certificate created by a renewable energy generator for every megawatt-hour of electricity injected into the grid.

-These certificates are the mechanism used in Australia to purchase offsite renewable electricity.
+These certificates are the mechanism used in Australia to purchase off-site renewable electricity.

 The Renewable Energy Target, or RET is a Federal requirement for electricity retailers to surrender a percentage of LGCs every year ensuring that a certain amount of renewable electricity is injected into the grid.

-Additional resources visit The Renewable Energy Target explained on the Australian Government, Clean Energy Regulator site.
+For additional resources, visit The Renewable Energy Target explained on the Australian Government, Clean Energy Regulator site.

 NABERS is looking into other certification options, such as the Federal government's Renewable Electricity Guarantee of Origin (REGO) scheme.
 NABERS will consult with stakeholders prior to making any changes.

-When the REI is launched, the NABERS Energy with GreenPower rating result will only appear in the NABERS Energy rating report.
+From 6 June 2023, the NABERS Energy with GreenPower rating result will only appear in the NABERS Energy rating report.
 It will no longer appear on the NABERS certificate.

 The NABERS Energy with GreenPower rating will continue to be displayed on the rating report for a transition period of two years.
 After the transition period it will cease to be calculated and displayed on the rating report.